Phillips 66 (PSX) Bundle

 Initial capital/funding

-As a spin-off from ConocoPhillips, Phillips 66 did not receive traditional 'initial funding.'
-Instead, it was capitalized through the allocation of assets and businesses from its former parent company.
-The assets transferred to Phillips 66 had a book value of approximately $44 billion.
+As a spin-off, Phillips 66 didn't raise traditional initial funding.
+Instead, its capitalization came from the allocation of assets and businesses from ConocoPhillips.
+The book value of the assets transferred to Phillips 66 at the time of the spin-off was approximately $44 billion.
+That's a massive starting capital base.

 Phillips 66 (PSX) Ownership Structure